From (TV series)

-From (stylized in all capitals as FROM) is an American science fiction horror television series created by John Griffin.
+From (stylized as FROM) is an American science fiction horror television series created by John Griffin.
 The first season premiered on February 20, 2022, on Epix.
 The series stars Harold Perrineau, Catalina Sandino Moreno, Eion Bailey, David Alpay, Elizabeth Saunders, Scott McCord, Ricky He, and Chloe Van Landschoot in main roles.

 The series has received critical acclaim for its story, directing, and the performances of the cast (particularly Perrineau).
 The second season premiered on the rebranded MGM+ in April 2023.
-The third season premiered in September 2024.
-Shortly before the third season concluded in November 2024, the series was renewed for a fourth season, which is set to premiere in 2026.
+In April 2026, the series was renewed for a fifth and final season.

 Premise

 The series is set in a nightmarish town in the United States that traps those who enter.
-The unwilling residents strive to remain alive while plagued by terrifying nocturnal creatures from the surrounding forest as they search for secrets hidden within the town and beyond in the hope of finding a way out.
+The unwilling residents strive to remain alive while plagued by terrifying nocturnal creatures from the surrounding forest, as they search for secrets hidden within the town and beyond in the hope of finding a way out.

-The series centers on Boyd Stevens (Perrineau), the self-appointed sheriff and de facto mayor, and the Matthews family, new arrivals who soon discover they are trapped along with the other existing residents and must work together to stay alive and find a way to escape.
+The series centers on Boyd Stevens, the self-appointed sheriff and de facto mayor, and the Matthews family, new arrivals who discover they are trapped.